 Pro Support for TextMate themes and window decoration themes

-Sublime Text compatibility with Textmate bundles is good excluding commands, which are incompatible.
+Sublime Text compatibility with Textmate bundles is good, but excludes commands, which are incompatible.
 In general, Sublime Text syntax definitions are compatible with Textmate language files (.tmLanguage extension).

 Sublime Text protects and copyrights its code and is thus not the freedom-ware some would like it to be.